What is a condom?

-A male condom is a sheath of thin, strong material worn over the erect penis during intercourse to catch the ejaculated sperm.
-Condoms are made of latex, polyurethane or "natural skin".
-Condoms are either pre-lubricated or non-lubricated.
-Choosing one or the other is a personal preference.
+A male condom (rubber) is a sheath of thin, strong material worn over the erect penis during intercourse to catch the ejaculated sperm.
+Condoms are made of latex, polyurethane or “natural skin”.
+Condoms are either pre-lubricated or non-lubricated; choosing one or the other is a personal preference.
 However, additional lubrication may be added to a non-lubricated condom so that intercourse will be more comfortable.
-Condoms reduce the risk of pregnancy and most sexually transmitted infections (STIs).
+Condoms reduce the risk of pregnancy and sexually transmitted infections (STIs).
 Female condoms made of polyurethane are also available.

 How effective are condoms?

 When used correctly and with each sexual act, male condoms reduce risk of pregnancy by about 98%.
-Because condoms can break, come off or are used incorrectly, the effectiveness of condoms may be reduced to about 85%.
+Because condoms can break, come off, or are used incorrectly, the effectiveness of condoms may be reduced to about 85%.
 When latex condoms are used correctly and consistently, they can reduce the risk of getting sexually transmitted infections like HIV, chlamydia, gonorrhea and trichomonas.
 Condoms are not 100% effective in preventing STIs.
 Polyurethane condoms are as effective as latex condoms in preventing pregnancy and STIs and are options for people with latex allergies.
 “Natural skin” condoms prevent pregnancy but do not reduce risk for STIs.
-Condoms can be used during vaginal, anal or oral intercourse to decrease risk for STIs.

 How do I talk to my partner about condoms?

 It is important to talk to your partner about using condoms before you have sex.
 Be honest and direct about your feelings.
 Let your partner know that you are concerned about both of you.
 It’s easier to have this talk before you are about to have sex.
 Most people are relieved to know that their partner is concerned about having safer sex.

 - Use a new condom for each sex act (vaginal, oral or anal)